-This packet contains registration deadlines, credit requirements, WebReg instructions and tips for using the system, a guide to useful information on the web, and advice on choosing your courses from Associate Dean Stacey Dogan.
+This packet contains registration deadlines, credit requirements, WebReg instructions and tips for using the system, a guide to useful information on the web, and advice on choosing your courses from Associate Dean Anna di Robilant.
 Please be sure to read all of the information in this packet carefully before you choose your classes.
 You may contact the Law School Registrar's Office at (617) 353-3115 or by e-mail to lawreg@bu.edu with any questions.
-2020-2021 course descriptions and schedules will be available on the Student Link and on our website on Friday, May 29.